-Ipswich Borough Council adopted their Core Strategy and Polices Development Plan Document (DPD) in 2011.
+Ipswich Borough Council adopted their Core Strategy and Polices Development Plan Document (DPD) in 2011 (referred to hereinafter as the Core Strategy).
 The plan outlines how the borough will accommodate development to meet local needs and ensures this is done in a sustainable way to 2027.
-A focussed review was undertaken of the Core Strategy in 2013 which updated the strategy and provided latest figures for housing and jobs amongst other updates.
-It was decided that the extent of changes in this review amounted to a whole plan review.
-The emerging Core Strategy and emerging Site Allocations DPD documents together will provide the new Local Plan for Ipswich up to 2031 - superseding the existing adopted Core Strategy.
+A draft focussed review of the Core Strategy was consulted on between January and March 2014 which updated the strategy and provided latest figures for housing and jobs amongst other updates.
+It was however subsequently decided that the extent of changes in this review amounted to a whole plan review.